itsanewd/iptv/README.md

 <br />
 - MNC server dead or might be temporarily down or it may have moved permanently to a new address, remove from playlist
 - Add more server
-- Dens server may slow or geo blocked
+- Dens server maybe slow or geo blocked
 - All server now use m3u8 format except maxstream
 - Other changes here and there
 <br />